Channellock 440 12-Inch Tongue & Groove Pliers · โ˜… 4.7 Editor's Choice Check price on Amazon →

 Different jobs.
 The Knipex is more refined with a finer push-button adjustment and softer-on-fingers handles.
 The Channellock has a wider jaw capacity and is less than half the price.
 For plumbing work where you adjust under load constantly, get the Knipex.
 For a working toolbox where the plier sees a lot of abuse, the Channellock.

-If your hands tire on long jobs, the 440-CB at $25 is worth the extra $3.
+If your hands tire on long jobs, the 440-CB at this price is worth the price.
 The cushion grip noticeably reduces hand fatigue during a full day of plumbing work.
 The plain 440 is fine for occasional use.

 Yes if used on bare metal.
 The teeth are aggressive and will mar polished chrome.
-Channellock soft-jaw covers ($10 to $15) slip over the jaws and prevent scratching for finish-trim work.
+Channellock soft-jaw covers ( for the price) slip over the jaws and prevent scratching for finish-trim work.

 Sarah Chen